mhashim6/blog/content/posts/fp-and-oop-are-siblings.md

 In both OOP and FP we solved a problem almost the same way using different types of implicit contexts.
 In OOP we used object fields.
 In FP we used Function Currying.
 Not only this allows us to lazily execute our code, it allows us to remove unneeded redundancy as well.

 We didn't need to have global data bags.
 We didn't have to repeat ourselves when executing a procedure.
 We don't have to worry about destroying the context when we are done with the object instance or the function reference.
 We only have to care about the abstract representation of our logic.

+---

+__(*)__ if you read "FP" like "Ef Pe" then it's "an".
+If you read it like "Functional Programming" then it's "a".